Skip to content

 Notes

-• Rendering requires a notebook kernel — render() produces a widget, not a static image or an SVG string.
+• Rendering requires a notebook kernel — render() produces a widget.
+To get an SVG file or string, use save / to_svg.

 • A chart must have a mark before it can be rendered.